 Lessons & Training Available

 We offer lessons and training on farm for beginners through intermediate and our students have ranged in age from 2 to well into their 70's.
-We currently offer lessons to our boarders, truck-ins, and to non-horse owning students on one of our lesson horses located here at the farm.
+We currently offer lessons to our boarders, truck-ins, and to non-horse owning students on one of our lesson horses located here at the farm 7 days a week.

 We offer training in English tack - Dressage, Jumping, & Horsemanship / Balanced Seat for recreational riders as well.
 No matter the discipline, all students will also be taught how to handle, lead, groom, and tack their own lesson horse/pony.
 We believe our students should learn all aspects of horsemanship in addition to riding skills.